FLACOCO: Fault Localization for Java based on Industry-grade Coverage: Design of

-\flacoco{} detects the tests to be executed and analyzed by scanning the compiled classes (Java bytecode) from the project under analysis and filtering those that correspond to test cases according to the test framework's specification. \flacoco{} supports \textit{JUnit 3}, \textit{JUnit 4}, \textit{JUnit 5}: this is the only fault localization with such a wide test driver support to the best of our knowledge.
-Test discovery is done by launching a new Java thread with a custom classloader and setting up a classpath with only the inspected project's classes and dependencies.
+\emph{Test Detection} \flacoco{} detects the tests to be executed and analyzed by scanning the compiled classes (Java bytecode) from the project under analysis and filtering those that correspond to test cases according to the test framework's specification. \flacoco{} supports \textit{JUnit 3}, \textit{JUnit 4}, and \textit{JUnit 5}: this is the only fault localization tool with such a wide test driver support to the best of our knowledge.